Going global? The Do's and Don’ts of digital marketing.

 Europe is not America

 Brits are closer to their American cousins than any of us in the rest of Europe.
 Old and new traditions are more easily imported and adopted in the UK.
-The rest of Europe may try to emulate some of them like Halloween or Black Friday but it remains tentative and doesn’t always succeed.
-So before launching your CRM campaign trying to promote baby shower gifts to friends and relatives of expecting mums, stop and think.
+The rest of Europe may try to emulate some of them, like Halloween or Black Friday, but it remains tentative and doesn’t always succeed.
+So, before launching your CRM campaign, trying to promote baby shower gifts to friends and relatives of expecting mums, stop and think.
 This typical American import has never made it to the Continent and is confined to the UK.
-Instead, replace it with a campaign promoting gifts for new-born babies.
-Always make sure your products, SEO and campaigns are meaningful and valid for the markets you sell into or you’ll be wasting your time and money and can even damage your reputation as an uncaring and clueless business.
+Instead, replace it with a campaign promoting gifts for newborn babies.
+Always make sure your products, SEO, and campaigns are meaningful and valid for the markets you sell into or you’ll be wasting your time and money and can even damage your reputation as an uncaring and clueless business.

 Your personal Jesus

 "Anglicans: the UK is not a Catholic nation".
 This was a headline in the Telegraph some years ago.
-You may think religion has no bearing on your business but it could be hugely important.
+You may think religion has no bearing on your business, but it could be hugely important.
 First of all, business days may be disrupted by religious celebrations different from the UK.
 Second, you may use some celebrations and religious occasions as opportunities to sell your products or services.
 Get to know those before missing out or getting it wrong.
 Always make sure to create a calendar of bank holidays and religious occasions relating to each of the countries you intend to do business with.
 You may not even believe in God, but you surely do believe in what makes business sense.

 A product copywriter is not a copywriter

 Too many companies use product copywriters with a background in academia (literature/translation university degrees) and think that marketing abroad is just a question of translating what’s been done in the UK.
-My experience shows that time and again these people are just not suitable, are clueless about marketing and advertising, are unable to create taglines and are just not in a position to advise businesses about the suitability of a campaign.
-The industry is lamenting a lowering of creativity in digital marketing whilst not paying attention to the fact they employ people who simply have no knowledge or passion for advertising.
+My experience shows that time and again,, these people are just not suitable, are clueless about marketing and advertising, are unable to create taglines and are just not in a position to advise businesses about the suitability of a campaign.
+The industry is lamenting a lowering of creativity in digital marketing whilst not paying attention to the fact that they employ people who simply have no knowledge or passion for advertising.
 Do not hire copywriters who don’t have an extensive background in advertising and marketing in their own country and enough knowledge about the advertising scene in the UK to promote your business abroad.
 They are potentially damaging in ways you won’t be able to check or quantify.

 Foreign copywriters don’t always speak English

 You have decided to transcreate your digital marketing communication into several European languages, especially Southern Europe.
-Don’t expect your copywriters to understand English idioms, colloquialisms and cultural references though.
+Don’t expect your copywriters to understand English idioms, colloquialisms, and cultural references, though.
 The Royal Family may be universally popular it takes decades for a foreigner to understand the intricacies of the English language.
 Instead, make sure you have a French copy as a template.
 French is closer to languages spoken in Southern Europe than English.
-Vocabulary, grammar and idioms are far more similar and therefore far easier to transcreate than English.
+Vocabulary, grammar, and idioms are far more similar and therefore far easier to transcreate than English.

 Glossaries are a must